-- 12.10.1 A clearly defined outline for the expected operations of the MASS should be agreed to establish the nodes, examples include: - What will the MASS be doing whilst in operation? - Where will the operation be conducted? - Consider the MASS design and control room requirements and all associated equipment. - What are the requirements of each discipline to allow safe and efficient operations? - What are the potential issues and hazards that could be encountered whilst on operations, including operational limitations for the vessel and a review of weather and sea state? - 12.10.2 All disciplines should be considered at this phase from launch to return.
-Each element should be listed prior to moving on to the next phase. - 12.10.3 Hazards Identification.
-The hazards, issues and difficulties of each of the operational elements outlined in paragraph 12.9 should then be considered.
-Once again, this must be approached from a multi-disciplinary viewpoint. - 12.10.4 Where possible, data and statistics from previous operations should be considered on a lessons identified basis and presented in the report.
-As such MASS operators should be encouraged to report all near misses and incidents. - 12.10.5 Frequency Analysis.
+- 14.10.1 A clearly defined outline for the expected operations of the MASS should be agreed to establish the nodes, examples include: - What will the MASS be doing whilst in operation? - Where will the operation be conducted? - Consider the MASS design and control room requirements and all associated equipment. - What are the requirements of each discipline to allow safe and efficient operations? - What are the potential issues and hazards that could be encountered whilst on operations, including operational limitations for the vessel and a review of weather and sea state? - Does the MASS use Dynamic Position Station Keeping Systems? - 14.10.2 All disciplines should be considered at this phase from launch to return.
+Each element should be listed prior to moving on to the next phase. - 14.10.3 Hazards Identification.
+The hazards, issues and difficulties of each of the operational elements outlined in paragraph 14.9 should then be considered.
+Once again, this must be approached from a multi-disciplinary viewpoint. - 14.10.4 Where possible, data and statistics from previous operations should be considered on a lessons identified basis and presented in the report.
+As such MASS operators should be encouraged to report all near misses and incidents. - 14.10.5 Frequency Analysis.
 The Hazards and difficulties should then be assessed on two levels; firstly, by frequency.
 Again, where possible, this can be greatly assisted by data or statistics.
-Otherwise it must be done on an expected frequency basis given the operation and ship design as outlined in paragraph 12.9.
-This can be re-assessed as a part of the continuous development as outlined in paragraph 12.12.4. - 12.10.6 Consequence Analysis.
+Otherwise it must be done on an expected frequency basis given the operation and ship design as outlined in paragraph 14.9.
+This can be re-assessed as a part of the continuous development as outlined in paragraph 14.12.4. - 14.10.6 Consequence Analysis.
 As well as the frequency, the expected outcome must be noted.
-This must be considered to indicate how strong any mitigation measures must be; less frequent issues with a low consequences may need less action than others and sit in a tolerable region as outlined in the ALARP principle. - 12.10.7 Current Training Level.
-The current training level of the chosen MASS operators must be known to establish if they meet all the requirements already to enable them to mitigate the expected issues and difficulties. - 12.10.8 Risk Evaluation.
-Does the current training level mitigate all the expected hazards and issues to a level considered as low as reasonably possible or ALARP?
+This must be considered to indicate how strong any mitigation measures must be; less frequent issues with a low consequences may need less action than others and sit in a tolerable region as outlined in the ALARP principle. - 14.10.7 Current Training Level.
+The current training level of the chosen MASS operators must be known to establish if they meet all the requirements already to enable them to mitigate the expected issues and difficulties. - 14.10.8 Risk Evaluation.
+Does the current training level mitigate all the expected hazards and issues to a level considered as low as reasonably possible or ALARP? - 14.10.9 Incident Reporting.
+Operators should capture and log information pertaining to all incidents, accidents and "near misses" in order to improve crew training, operational efficiency and safety management.
+This information should be used to continually improve vessel design, operational procedures and personnel training.
+See further details at Chapter 16. - 14.10.10 Operators of MASS should also encourage the use of external reporting systems such CHIRP Maritime.
+See further details at Chapter 16. - 14.10.11 Operators should also establish internal confidential safety reporting systems to capture relevant information from all involved with MASS operations, if these do not already exist under their current SMS.

-12.11 AS LOW AS REASONABLY POSSIBLE (ALARP)
+4.11 AS LOW AS REASONABLY PRACTICABLE (ALARP)